Match your home to the right hearth for your part of North Carolina.

 Yes—by creating a comfort zone.
 A furnace heats every square foot of the house just to warm the one room you're in; a gas fireplace on low burns roughly a sixth of the gas a typical furnace does.
 Set the furnace around 55–60 degrees as a baseline, then heat the rooms your family actually uses.
 Families who heat this way commonly save $20–$60 a month.

-Every Hearth Dealer in North Carolina
+Every Stove and Fireplace Dealer in North Carolina

 Carolina Energies